raphipaffi/roboraider/README.md

 * UM7 (extended by me)

 # Installation of Xubuntu
-(Most of these steps were copied from [OcculusPrime Setup](http://www.xaxxon.com/documentation/view/oculus-prime-xubuntu-setup))
+(Most of these steps were copied from [OculusPrime Setup](http://www.xaxxon.com/documentation/view/oculus-prime-xubuntu-setup))
 * Download [Xubuntu 14.04 LTS 64-bit OS](https://xubuntu.org/release/14-04/).
 * When given the choice, set to LOGIN AUTOMATICALLY.
 * Connect to your wifi network, set to “automatically connect when available” and use a static IP.